15 Everyday Habits of People With an Impressive Memory

 One way to boost your memory is to start meditating.
 Chapman says the first step to enhancing brain function is to “prime your brain” by quieting it—and research has found meditation helps you avoid distracting, anxious and stressful thoughts, which improves focus.
 One study showed students who took a mindfulness class and meditated for ten minutes a day did better on the GRE exam than students who didn’t.
 Research has also shown that meditation may actually change the structure of your brain by thickening areas associated with attention.

-Find out more surprising health benefits of daily meditation.
+Discover more surprising benefits of daily meditation.

 Free up your working memory by using external aids to organize information.
 Set up reminders of what you need to do each day on your phone calendar.
 Better yet, studies have shown the simple act of writing things down can reinforce information in your memory.
 So keep adhesive notes in every room and leave handwritten reminders where you’ll see them, and write a list before you go to the store so you don’t forget anything.
 Jot down these notes when they’re fresh in your mind—planning ahead helps your working memory actually perform current tasks instead of thinking about what needs to be done later.